 The process is relatively easy and shouldn’t take more than half an hour (even though legally they say that it may take up to 45 days but it almost never takes that long).
 You need to have the necessary documents (see below) with you and present them if asked.

 Where can I get a Spanish social security number?

 You can go to any social security office called Tesorería de la Seguridad Social (Treasury of Social Security) in your area, get a number and wait for your turn to hand them your documents.
-No appointments needed (unlike the NIE).
+Usually an appointment is not needed.

-Here are some of the locations in Barcelona:
+Here are some of the physical locations in Barcelona:

 - c/ Sant Antoni Maria Claret, 5-11.
 08037.
 BARCELONA